 Chemotherapy uses drugs to kill, shrink or slow the growth of cancer cells.
 The type of drugs you are given will depend on where in the body the cancer first started.
-For example, if you have cancer of the breast that has spread to the liver, you will have chemotherapy designed to treat breast cancer.
+If you have bowel cancer that has spread to the liver, for example, you will have chemotherapy designed to treat bowel cancer.

 Learn more about:

 - How it is given

 - When it may be used

 Depending on the aim of treatment, chemotherapy may be given as a short course over a few months, or it may be given as a longer course over many months or years.
 The drugs may be injected into a vein (given intravenously) and/or swallowed as tablets.